What is Male Infertility?

 - Exercise: Doing exercise can actually improve your health, both physically and sexually.
 By doing at least a half-hour experience, a say can improve a man’s sperm quality and count as well.
 Running and jogging can help to improve the sperm’s motility too.
 And excessive and intense training is related to a significant change in the semen quality of a person.

 - Food: The food diet of a person can have a major role in improving fertility and the hormonal level necessary for improving semen quality.
-The food that is rich in Vitamin D, Zinc, Vitamin C, and Folic Acid is proven to improve the quality of the sperm.
-You can add these foods- like Walnut, Tomatoes, Blueberries, Pomegranate, Dark Chocolate, Lentils, and Pumpkin Seeds to increase your infertility.
+Food that is rich in Vitamin D, Zinc, Vitamin C, and Folic Acid is proven to improve the quality of the sperm.
+You can add these foods- like walnuts, Tomatoes, Blueberries, Pomegranate, Dark Chocolate, Lentils, and Pumpkin Seeds to increase your infertility.

 - Ayurvedic: Ayurveda is believed to increase male fertility, which results in a successful pregnancy.
 The most common ayurvedic treatments used to improve male infertility are – Mucuna Pruriens, Shilajit, Safed Musli, and Ashwagandha are some of the best treatments to treat infertile males.